Taskomater/Activity-State-Changes-Tasker-Project/README.md

 ### Usage:

 1. Enable the `ActivityTrigger Activity Start Monitor`, `ActivityManager Activity Config Change Monitor`, `Activity State Change Controller Command Monitor` and `Reset Activity State Change Variables On Monitor Start` Profiles if not already action.
-You may optionally enable the `Custom Activity Start Monitor` instead of the `ActivityTrigger Activity Start Monitor` Profile if you found Activity resume logcat entries for your device.
+You may optionally enable the `Custom Activity Start Monitor` Profile instead of the `ActivityTrigger Activity Start Monitor` Profile if you found Activity resume logcat entries for your device.
 Do not enable both profiles together.

 2. Optionally enable the use of non-root modes if you are a root user by disabling the `%use_root_mode` Variable Set action in the `Activity State Change Relay` and `Activity State Change Controller` Tasks or change their values from `1`.